cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/oracle.md

 Here we’ll do some simple checks like:

-is the vote extension unmarshaled correctly? is the vote extension for the right height? some other validation, for example, are the prices from this extension too deviated from my own prices?
+* Is the vote extension unmarshaled correctly?
+* Is the vote extension for the right height?
+* Some other validation, for example, are the prices from this extension too deviated from my own prices?
 Or maybe checks that can detect malicious behavior.

 ```go